texfaq/texfaq.github.io/FAQ-patch.md

 old-style LaTeX documented macro file, which can no longer be processed to [produce formatted documentation, etc.](FAQ-install-doc).
-Fortunately, the file (`patch.doc`) may be input directly, and ''documentation'' may found by reading the source of the package.
+Fortunately, the file (`patch.doc`) may be input directly, and "documentation" may found by reading the source of the package.
 Roughly speaking, one gives the command a set of instructions analogous to `sed` substitutions, and it regenerates the command thus amended.
 Unless you can't do your job any other way,